Moshe Hillel Hirsch: Rabbinic career

 In 1982, after the death of his father-in-law Mordechai Shulman, he was appointed head of the Slabodka yeshiva in Bnei Brak, Israel, alongside his brother-in-law Rabbi Nosson Tzvi Shulman and Rabbi Amram Zaks.
-Other heads of the yeshiva appointed include Rabbi Dov Landau and Rabbi Baruch Rosenberg.
+Other heads of the yeshiva appointed include Rabbi Dov Lando and Rabbi Baruch Rosenberg.

 Hirsch is very involved in the halakhic leadership of Haredi Judaism.
-Despite living in Israel, Hirsch is quite well known on the haredi rabbinical speaking circuit in America Hirsch eulogized Noach Weinberg, well known for founding Aish Hatorah, for an English-speaking audience.
+Despite living in Israel, Hirsch is quite well known on the haredi rabbinical speaking circuit in America.
+Hirsch eulogized Noach Weinberg, well known for founding Aish Hatorah, for an English-speaking audience.

 Hirsch leads the 'HaMeshivim' organization, supporting hundreds of avrechim (young married scholars) in Lithuanian yeshivas across Israel, and guides the Lev Shomea organization for struggling youth.

 Close to Rabbi Aharon Yehuda Leib Shteinman, he was appointed to the Moetzes Gedolei HaTorah (Council of Torah Sages) of Degel HaTorah in 2012 and is increasingly involved in public and educational matters, including the establishment of yeshivas and issues of yeshiva students' engagement with society.